 Apsara File Storage NAS is a cloud service that provides file storage solutions for compute nodes.
-The compute nodes include Elastic Compute Service (ECS) instances, Elastic High Performance Computing (E-HPC) instances, and Container Service for Kubernetes (ACK) clusters.
-NAS is a distributed file storage solution that provides the following benefits: shared access, scalability, high reliability, and high performance.
+The compute nodes include Elastic Compute Service (ECS) instances, Elastic High Performance Computing (E-HPC) clusters, and Container Service for Kubernetes (ACK) clusters.
+NAS is a distributed file system that provides the following benefits: shared access, scalability, high reliability, and high performance.

 NAS uses Portable Operating System Interface (POSIX)-based APIs and is compatible with native operating systems.
 NAS provides shared access, ensures data consistency, and implements mutual exclusion by using locks.
 NAS provides scalable file systems and allows simultaneous access to a NAS file system from multiple ECS instances.
 The storage capacity of a NAS file system automatically scales in or out when you add or remove files.
 NAS provides shared data sources for workloads and applications that run on multiple ECS instances or servers.